The Nasty Boys

-The Nasty Boys are a professional wrestling tag team consisting of Brian Knobbs and Jerry Sags.
+The Nasty Boys were a professional wrestling tag team consisting of Brian Knobbs and Jerry Sags.
 The team were active from the mid-1980s through the 1990s.
 Their gimmick was that of anti-social punks who specialized in hardcore wrestling and brawling.
 They were noted for their distinctive all-black "street look", which, while very commonplace among today's wrestlers, was vastly different from the colorful attire of their wrestling peers of the late 1980s and early 1990s.
 This included graffiti-sprayed T-shirts, chain-adorned leather trenchcoats, and their distinctive mullet-hawk haircuts.

 Career

 American Wrestling Association and Florida Championship Wrestling (1986–1990)

 Jerry "Biff" Sags and Brian "Buff" Knobbs were childhood friends growing up in Whitehall Township, Pennsylvania.
 They both attended Whitehall High School in the Lehigh Valley region of eastern Pennsylvania.
 While most professional wrestling tag teams were and still are matched by bookers, Sags and Knobbs friendship led them to form The Nasty Boys without any such professional booking guidance or input.

 The Nasty Boys began their career in the American Wrestling Association in 1985 and began teaming together as The Nasty Boyz in 1986.
 They began moving up the cards while in Memphis, Tennessee, as a heel team against The Rockers, a face team.
 In 1988, they moved to Florida Championship Wrestling, where they won five tag team championships between 1989 and 1990.
 While they were in Memphis, Jerry Lawler suggested they change their look to spandex gold tights and long boots.
 Sags and Knobbs also decided to cover their bodies and paint their faces, though they dropped the face paint when wrestling outside of Memphis.